uabrc/uabrc.github.io/docs/cheaha/conda.md

-# Anaconda
+# Anaconda on Cheaha

-This page details specific information for using Anaconda on [Cheaha](../getting_started.md).
+This page details specific information for using Anaconda on [Cheaha](./getting_started.md).

-For general information on Anaconda usage, please see our [Environment Management/Anaconda page](../environment_management/conda.md).
+For general information on usage please see [Anaconda Environments](../environment_management/anaconda_environments.md).

 ## Loading Anaconda